mammad2c/mmd-gitlab-backuper/README.md

 for example you can change default backup directory like this:

-`npx mmd-gitlab-backuper -t 'YOUR-ACCESS-TOKEN' -o './gitlab-repo'`
+`npx mmd-gitlab-backuper -t 'YOUR-PERSONAL-ACCESS-TOKEN' -o './gitlab-repo'`